 acquired during this course.

-Multimedia presentations are becoming increasingly popular due to their
+Presentations in story format are becoming increasingly popular due to their

 in business, scientific, and educational applications.
 Research has shown that people